Discover Beautiful Abstract Art

 I’d have to say that it’s the feeling of absolute freedom to paint whatever comes to me.
 And the excitement of letting the medium do whatever chaotic and beautiful thing it wants to do.
 Then having the challenge to come back in and refine or redefine things.
 It’s sort of a dance that wavers between impulsivity and complete concentration.
 It’s such an interesting place to be, mentally.

-I went to two different colleges that approached teaching art in different ways.
-The first college I went to, there was a lot of focus on line-oriented work.
-Lots of contour drawing and using line weight to create depth.
 The second college was more classical and traditional.
 Lots of figure studies, landscapes, still lifes, all in oil, and all focused on studying color and how it can reflect on other surfaces.
 But I really value having learned from schools that approached art a bit differently, and being able to learn those skills and use them to create something that is more uniquely me.
 To put those different skills in my basket, and pull out what I need when i need it.

 I guess if I had to use any descriptive words, I guess I’d use complexity, depth, and intrigue.